-Be explicit about your payment terms in the invoice.
+Be explicit about your payment terms on the invoice.
 This removes any guesswork or unspoken expectations of your customers.

 Here are some common terms of payment you can use:

 - Payment in advance (PIA).
-Payment in full before you fulfil their order and complete the work.
+Payment in full before you fulfill their order and complete the work.

 - Cash in advance (CIA).
-Similar to PIA, but the payment is made in cash before you fulfil the order and complete the work.
+Similar to PIA, but the payment is made in cash before you fulfill the order and complete the work.

 - Upon receipt.
 You expect payment when the customer receives the invoice, usually the next business day.